Dr. Patrick Dawson

 Prior to joining EcoHealth Alliance, Patrick was a Regional Epidemiologist for CDC’s Global Disease Detection Program in Cairo, Egypt, a joint program between CDC and NAMRU-3.
 Patrick coordinated a severe acute respiratory infection surveillance network operating in 7 countries across the Middle East and helped lead several human-animal-vector surveillance projects.
 During his graduate studies, Patrick was selected into the prestigious Epi Scholars Program at the New York City Department of Health, where he conducted research on tuberculosis transmission using geospatial technologies, molecular epidemiology, and surveillance data.
 His work was published in a top-tier journal and presented at the agency’s Epidemiology Grand Rounds.
 He also worked for Columbia’s Department of Epidemiology researching injury epidemiology and gender and racial disparities in health.

-Patrick earned a BA in Biological Sciences at Northwestern University where he was inducted into the DERU Honors Society and a Master of Public Health (MPH) in Epidemiology at Columbia University where he received the William Farr Award in Epidemiology.
-He is currently a PhD Merit Award Scholar at Columbia University.
+Patrick earned a BA in Biological Sciences at Northwestern University where he was inducted into the DERU Honors Society and both a Master of Public Health (MPH) and PhD in Epidemiology at Columbia University where he received the William Farr Award in Epidemiology.
 His research has been published in high-quality journals such as American Journal of Public Health and Journal of Trauma and presented at international conferences from San Francisco to Hyderabad.